 But the marriage fell apart.
 The couple divorced in 1993 and Mohammed Ben-Allal Merah was sentenced to five years in prison for cannabis trafficking by the Criminal Court of Toulouse.
 In 2001 he received nine additional months for bribery of witnesses.
 From 1999 to 2003 he was imprisoned.
 In 2004 he returned definitively to Algeria.
 He has since remarried twice.

 In 2011, the mother, without a profession, unemployed, and living off social benefits, married Mohamed Essid, a Tunisian and father of the jihadist Sabri Essid, arrested in 2007 at an al-Qaeda safe house in Syria.
 At a family reunion held three days after Merah’s death, she said, “My son has put France on his knees.
 I am proud of what he accomplished.”
 (She and her family are the recipients of France’s generous housing, social and family allowances.)
+To this day, she is still a recipient.

 What about the other family members?